sibulus/SFU_ML/Ui_project/manual.md

 1. SSH to the Raspberry Pi using `ssh pi@<ip_address>` in a command prompt and then enter the password
 1. Install python3.7 using `sudo apt-get install python3.7`
 1. Install pip using `sudo apt-get install python3-pip`
+1. Install other dependencies using `sudo apt-get install libatlas-base-dev`
-3. Install the required dependencies using `pip3 install -r /home/pi/SFU_ML/RPi_Script/requirements.txt`
+1. Install the required dependencies using `pip3 install -r /home/pi/SFU_ML/RPi_Script/requirements.txt`

 ### 1.6.
 Setup the python script to run automatically on startup